IBM-Swift/evolution/Kitura/Proposals/0002-codable-query-parameters.md

 Hence, to encapsulate query parameters, developers can define a Swift type with fields that are of any of the types listed above (optional and non-optional).

 ##### Date type
-The `Date` type is of special interest since, by default, it will require date values specified in a query string to conform to the `yyyy-MM-dd'T'HH:mm:ssZ` format.
-Since this format is widely used for specifying date values in JSON payloads, we expect most applications can utilize the custom `Decoder` for query parameters as-is.
-However, there could be applications that require a different date format in their JSON payloads.
+The `Date` type is of special interest since date values specified in a query string will need to conform to the `yyyy-MM-dd'T'HH:mm:ssZ` format and use `UTC` as the time zone.
+Since this format and time zone are widely used for specifying date values in JSON payloads, we expect most applications can utilize `QueryDecoder` as-is.
+However, there could be applications that require a different date format and/or time zone in their JSON payloads.
 To satisfy this need, `QueryDecoder` exposes a `DateFormatter` static variable that developers can modify to their needs:

 ```swift
 QueryDecoder.dateFormatter.dateFormat = ...